 We believe that good behaviour hinges on positive relationships and the belief that encouraging and rewarding pupils has a strong association with modifying pupil behaviour.
 The intention is to focus on rewarding the positive.

 It is our expectation that all pupils of Calderstones School should:

 - Take responsibility for their behaviour so that they and other pupils can learn.

 - Should uphold the ethos of the school, promote equality, celebrate our diversity, strive for excellence and find strength in our community.

 The aim of our rewards system is to provide a structured system in which different types of achievement can be recognised, and to foster a culture in which praise and rewards become more widely used, and in which rewards are accessible to all pupils.

-- Half Termly Head of Year Commendations - Citizenship
+- Head of Year Commendation - Citizenship

 - Academic and Sporting Colours

 End of Year Certificated Rewards are produced using Attitude to Learning Scores from individual Records of Achievement.
 Certificates are also issued for those pupils who have achieved 100% Attendance.
 Both are presented to students in a Rewards Assembly during the first week of the next academic year.

 Positive reinforcement of expected behaviour based on the following: